General Information

 Acids and alkalis, which have been rendered neutral by the experimental process, may be discarded by drain disposal.
 Neutralization should be done in small quantities (i.e. no larger than 1 liter).
 This should be done as part of the experiment generating the waste.

-It is inappropriate to collect a quantity of waste, from multiple experiments, and conduct batch neutralization process.
+It is inappropriate to collect a quantity of waste, from multiple experiments, and conduct a batch neutralization process.

 Proper care must be taken to adjust solutions to a pH of between 6 and 9.
 Generally, 1N hydrochloric acid can be used to neutralize alkaline materials and 1N sodium hydroxide can be used to neutralize acid materials.